Simon Winchester Books

 From The Map That Changed the World: William Smith and the Birth of Modern Geology

-The Dream of the Oxford English Dictionary
+The Impossible Dream of Defining English

 From The Professor and the Madman: A Tale of Murder, Insanity, and the Making of the Oxford English Dictionary